Your Body Isn’t Failing. Your Environment Is Incomplete.

 breathable outer fabric

-Other ways to introduce pressure
+Other ways to introduce calming pressure

 Let the environment hold first